Fire Safety – Cooking Safety for Thanksgiving and Beyond

 - Be alert when cooking

-- Keep things that can catch fire away from cooking area
+- Keep things that can catch fire away from the cooking area

 Download “Be Fire-Safe in the Kitchen” – great to share with your children!